plabble/plabble.github.io/transport/put.md

 - 4 (authentication failed): the bucket key you are providing might not be valid
 - 5 (payload too large): you try to put more data to a slot than the server supports.
 Try splitting your data on multiple slots
 - 21 (bucket does not exist): The bucket you are trying to PUT to does not exist
-- 51 (bucket full): The bucket you are trying to append data to is full (reached slot 65,535)
+- 51 (selected index taken): Selected index in bucket is already taken (only thrown if no _write_ permissions, else the index is overwritten)

 ## Process and flow